Born again: Jehovah's Witnesses

 Jehovah's Witnesses believe that individuals do not have the power to choose to be born again, but that God calls and selects his followers "from above".
 Only those belonging to the "144,000" are considered to be born again.

 Lutheranism

 First Evangelical Lutheran Church, Galveston, Texas.
 Church founded in 1850 in Galveston by German immigrants as First German Evangelical Lutheran Church.
 Image shows second building built in 1957, which is in current use by congregation.
 Building not listed on National Register.

 Lutheranism holds that "we are cleansed of our sins and born again and renewed in Holy Baptism by the Holy Ghost.
 But some Lutherans also teach that whoever is baptized must, through daily contrition and repentance, drown The Old Adam so that daily, a new man comes forth and arises who walks before God in righteousness and purity forever.
-Conservative Lutherans teach that whoever lives in sins after his baptism has again lost the grace of baptism."
+She teaches that whoever lives in sins after his baptism has again lost the grace of baptism."